Lifted Model Checking for Relational MDPs: Main Contribution -- a Relational Model Checker

-\subsection{Properties of pCTL-REBEL}
+\subsection{Properties of PCTL-REBEL}

-PCTL-REBEL is a relational model checking algorithm that finds a set $Sat_K(\phi)$ of states in a RMDP $K$ that represents all states that satisfy $\phi$.
+PCTL-REBEL is a relational model checking algorithm that finds all states that satisfy a given pCTL formula.
 We discuss the properties of pCTL-REBEL.

-\begin{description} \item[\textbf{Lifted}] Rather than working at the ground level, pCTL-REBEL performs lifted inference as both the formula and the states are specified at an abstract level using relational representations.
-This allows pCTL-REBEL to exploit relational symmetries in the model and make abstraction of the domain size, thus mitigate the state explosion problem.
-The lifted inference was discussed in detail in Section \ref{sec:relational value iteration}.
+\begin{description} \item[\textbf{Lifted}] instead of operating at the ground level, pCTL-REBEL performs lifted inference as both the formula and the states are specified at an abstract level using relational representations.
+Using lifted inference allows pCTL-REBEL to exploit relational symmetries in the model and make abstraction of the domain, hence mitigate the state explosion problem.
+The lifted inference was discussed in detail in Section~\ref{sec:relational value iteration}.

-\item[\textbf{Sound for step-bounded pCTL formulas}] PCTL-REBEL is sound for finite RMDPs (that have a finite domain) and any bounded pCTL formulas.
-That is, it finds pCTL-REBEL is not sound for the step-unbounded operator $\mathtt{U}$, just like many other value iteration algorithms.
-This is because pCTL-REBEL uses a naive termination criterion with some arbitrary convergence threshold $\epsilon$ (see \texttt{CheckUntil}, Algorithm \ref{algo: check until}).
-Although this naive stopping criterion is not sound, it achieves precise approximation in practice.
-We refer the details to \cite{Haddad2014}.
+\item[\textbf{Sound for step-bounded pCTL formulae}] PCTL-REBEL is sound for finite RMDPs (that have a finite domain) and any step-bounded pCTL formulae.
+PCTL-REBEL is not sound for indefinite-horizon formulae (e.g. $\mathtt{U}$), just like many other value iteration algorithms.
+This is because pCTL-REBEL uses a naive termination criterion with some arbitrary convergence threshold $\epsilon$ (see \texttt{CheckUntil}, Algorithm~\ref{algo: check until}).
+Although this naive termination criterion is not sound, it achieves precise approximation in practice.
+For further details, please refer to~\cite{Haddad2014}.

-\item[\textbf{Complete}] PCTL-REBEL is complete for finite RMDPs.
-That is, it assigns state values to all states in the given model.
-PCTL-REBEL captures the entire state space by using abstract states in the value function.
-Specifically, the value function assigns state values using an order set of V-rules (containing abstract states).
-Those states that are not captured by the previous V-rules are guaranteed to be assigned a value 0 by the last V-rule $0\leftarrow\emptyset$ (Section \ref{sec:relational Bellman operator}). \end{description}
+\item[\textbf{Complete}] PCTL-REBEL is complete for finite RMDPs such that the state probability function $V^p$ assigns a probability to all states.
+PCTL-REBEL captures the entire state space by using an ordered set of relational $V^p$-rules.
+Those states that are not captured by any other $V^p$-rules are guaranteed to be covered by the last $V^p$-rule $0\leftarrow\emptyset$ (see Section~\ref{sec:relational Bellman operator}). \end{description}